kkew3/kkew3.github.io/_posts/2023-08-05-compute-svm-intercept.md

 \end{aligned}
 $$

+But $y_j^2=1$.
-However, since $y_j^2=1$, it can be easily shown that the two equations are the same.
+Therefore, it can be easily shown that the two equations are the same.